johnillo/mywebsite-v2/content/posts/received-n4-certificate.md

 I emailed the [Japan Foundation Manila](https://jfmo.org.ph) (host institution) several times, to which they replied that they had sent it in March 2020.
 For many months, I've waited and got nothing.
 It got lost in transit probably.

 The bosses were kind enough to grant me my salary bonus even when I didn't have a copy of my certificate yet.
-I instead presented a screenshot of my results from the online portal together with my test voucher to prove I did pass the test.
+I instead presented a screenshot of my online test results together with my test voucher to prove I did pass the test.

 ### Requesting for re-issuance